Shizoqua/Covid-19-Data-Analysis/README.md

 The `output` folder includes screenshots showcasing the results of the queries when they are executed in pgAdmin 4.

 ## Contribution
 Your contributions to improve and expand this project are greatly valued.
-You are encouraged to contribute by submitting pull requests, reporting issues, or offering feedback.
+You are encouraged to contribute by submitting pull requests or offering feedback.